iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Nesterov Original Conception of Momentum Method.md

 **Remarks**

 To fit this update to the characterizations, lemma 2.2.1, it it's required to identify $\phi_k^*$, the minimum for each of the estimating functions.
+In the later text by Nesterov, a new lower bound function is proposed with the proximal operator, after some derivation, that lower bound function yield the accelerated proximal gradient method.

 #### **Corollary | Characterization of the Estimating Sequences and Functions**
 > 1. A function $f(\cdot)\in \mathcal F_{\mu, L}^{1, 1}(\mathbb R^n)$ where $\mu \ge 0$, with potentially $\mu = 0$.
 It means that the function is Lipschitz smooth, and it could be strongly convex,